sublimeye/jshint-jenkins-checkstyle-reporter/README.md

-JSHint checkstyle reporter [For Jenkins Checkstyle Plugin | JSHint Report Plugin]
+JSHint checkstyle reporter
 ==================================

+## For JSHint Report Plugin (Jenkins Checkstyle Plugin)

-Modified version of JSHint checkstyle reporter that supports different levels of error priority:
+Modified version of JSHint checkstyle reporter that supports different severity levels:
 `High`, `Medium`, `Low`.

 This reporter will add colors to your JSHint Trend reports in Jenkins, produced by [JSHint Report Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Checkstyle+Plugin).

-It was designed to use together with grunt (& grunt-contrib-jshint plugin).

 ## Getting Started
+It is designed to use together with grunt (& grunt-contrib-jshint plugin).

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: